vidocsecurity/vidoc-platform/README.md

 ## Core Vidoc features

 - **Zero setup.** You don't need to setup anything.
 Just write your modules and run them.
 All results in one place.
-- **Speed.** We can scan 1,000,000s of hosts in matter of minutes due to our distributed architecture.
+- **Speed.** We can run Modules against 1,000,000s of hosts in matter of minutes due to our distributed architecture.
 - **YAML modules compatible with Nuclei\*.** You can use all Nuclei modules with Vidoc.
 - **[Passive Modules](#passive-module).** Think of it as grep on ALL responses that were received from the target (even if they were received by other modules).